-City Multi WR2 Series is constituted by an end branching system in which the refrigerant piping from heat source unit is branched at BC controller and connected
+City Multi WR2 Series is constituted by an end branching system in which the refrigerant piping from heat source unit is branched at BC controller and connected to each indoor unit.

 The connection method adapted is brazing connection for high pressure pipe and low pressure pipe between heat source unit and BC controller, and flare connection between BC controller and indoor unit.
 Brazing connection is employed for joint pipe set and branch pipe set.